DevCycleHQ/devcycle-docs/docs/home/feature-management/features-and-variables/targeting-users.md

 ![targeting reorder](/april-2022-targeting-reorder.png)

-## Reusable Audiences
+## Audiences

-This topic explains how to create and manage Reusable Audiences through our Management API.
+This topic explains how to create and manage Audiences via our API or within the DevCycle dashboard.

-Reusable Audiences allow you to define an audience using filters, and then reuse the audience in user targeting for features.
+Audiences allow you to define an audience using filters, and then reuse the audience in user targeting for features.
 Audiences are lists of users, defined by “filters” that you can use to manage flag targeting behaviour in bulk.
-Reusable Audiences are useful for managing groups of users, like `internal-users` or `loyalty-tier-gold`.
+Audiences are useful for managing groups of users, like `internal-users` or `loyalty-tier-gold`.

-### Creating a Reusable Audience
+### Creating an Audience via API

 The first step is to create an audience through the Management API: